 - Ethics and Compliance (including employee Code of Conduct and Records Management functions)

-- Regulatory Compliance Federal Communications Commissions (FCCs)

-and State Public Utility Commissions (PUCs)
+- Regulatory Compliance Federal Communications Commission (FCC) and State Public Utility Commissions (PUCs)

 - Risk Management

 - Safety, Environmental Affairs

 - Disaster Preparedness

 - Corporate Security

 - Information Security/Government Security

 - Claims and Insurance

-2.1 QWEST GOVERNMENT SERVICES INC. (QGSI)
+2.1 QWEST GOVERNMENT SERVICES INC.

-QGSI is a wholly owned subsidiary of Qwest Services Corporation, whose charter is to conduct business with the Federal Government.
+Qwest Government Services Inc. (QGSI), whose charter is to conduct business with the Federal Government, is a wholly owned subsidiary of Qwest Services Corporation.

-Organizationally, Government services Security falls under the Risk Management/Information Security Organization and, as a team, focuses on all aspects of our Federal programs including both industrial security and information security.
-As the cyber threat has grown for our Federal customers, Qwest has evolved our security functions to ensure close organizational alignment and collaboration among more traditional industrial security programs and the technology-related functions.
+Organizationally, Government Security falls under the Risk Management/Information Security Organization.
+As a team, this organization focuses on all security aspects of our Federal programs, including both industrial security and information security.
+As cyber threats have grown for Agencies, Qwest has evolved our security functions to ensure close organizational alignment and collaboration among more traditional industrial security programs and technology-related functions.

-Qwest Government Services Security, which is headed by a Director of Government Security, has dedicated a security professional to the Networx Security Manager position in the CPO.
-The Networx Security Manager has the responsibility of working with the designated security points of contact within the GSA Networx PMO and user Agencies to ensure compliance with all applicable policies, publications, standards and EOs contained in the Networx RFP.
+Qwest has developed an integrated Networx Security Team with the specific focus of managing all security aspects of the Networx program.
+The team has dedicated a security professional to the role of the Networx Security Manager position in the CPO.
+The Networx Security Manager has the responsibility to work with the designated security points of contact within the GSA Networx PMO and Agencies to ensure compliance with all applicable policies, publications, standards, and EOs contained in the Networx RFP.

-Services Government Security, tandem with Risk in Management/Information Security and form the Qwest Networx Security Team.
-This team will be a strong partner to the GSA and Agencies, providing integrated full-service communications security solutions that meet with the requirements of the wide range of Networx services.
-The Qwest Networx Security Team has the experience necessary to adapt and grow with the Networx program, enabling GSA and the Agencies to take advantage of the security technologies and evolving Government standards and directives that provide comprehensive security solution for Government communication challenges today and into the future.
+Qwest integrated Networx Security Team drawing from the skill sets of the Risk Management/Information Security organization will be a strong partner to GSA and Agencies, providing integrated full-service security solutions that meet the requirements of the wide range of Networx services.
+The Qwest integrated Networx Security Team has the experience necessary to adapt and grow with the Networx program, enabling GSA and Agencies to take advantage of the security technologies and evolving Government standards and directives that provide a comprehensive security solution for Government communication challenges today and into the future.